-6 Questions to Ask Before You Terminate Any Employee - PerformHR
+6 Questions to Ask Before You Terminate Any Employee - performHR

 Few leaders go into the employee termination process lightly, knowing that it’s a significant step.
 Will you be able to handle the process fairly, correctly and lawfully and without unwanted consequences?
 Given our experience in employment relations, we wanted to put together a quick guide to six questions you should ask before terminating any employee.